EU-spin campaign blows up in Azerbaijan's face

 And Pursey's comments to EUobserver were his first public ones on his new Baku contract.

-Pursey took the job "in 2022 because they [Azerbaijan] needed help when the war started," he told EUobserver, referring to Azerbaijan's reconquest of Nagorno-Karabakh from Armenians, which cost thousands of lives.
+Pursey took the job in 2020 "because they [Azerbaijan] needed help when the war started," he told EUobserver, referring to Azerbaijan's reconquest of Nagorno-Karabakh from Armenians, which cost thousands of lives.

-Meanwhile, Azerbaijan has, in recent years, earned itself a bad name for dirty lobbying tricks, such as lavish trips and gifts for European politicians in what was dubbed "Caviar diplomacy".
+Meanwhile, Azerbaijan has, in recent years, earned itself a bad name for dirty lobbying tricks, such as lavish trips and gifts for European politicians in what was dubbed "caviar diplomacy".

 Its obfuscating answers to EUobserver's questions about BTP+Advisers also showed a less than transparent face.